DanielCreagh/DanielCreagh.github.io/docs/articles/SystemsDesignInterviews.md

 - Trade Offs
 - Decisions
 - Assumptions

 __There's no harm in taking quick pauses as opportunities for questions etc.__

 ### A suggested framework
 1. Understand the problem and establish design scope (5 mins) Define the problem space

 > functional, non-functional and out of scope
-2. Propose high level design and get buy in (20 mins)
+2. Propose high level design and get buy-in (20 mins)
 3. Design Deep Dive (15 mins)
 4. Wrap Up (5 mins) summarise the design, list tradeoffs